jurplel/bowadnet/courses.md

 ## Spring 2021
 - 15-112: Fundamentals of Programming and Computer Science

 This semester, I cross-registered in 15-112 at CMU while a student at community college.
-I later transferred.
+I later transferred fully to CMU.

 Despite coming in with prior experience, this course gave me a rigorous set of fundamentals to draw upon compared with my self-taught background, and provided fun opportunities to work on projects for the course hackathon and the term project.